tonyho/app-framework-binder/doc/afb-overview.md

 	. . . . . . . . . . . . . . . . . . . . . .     . . . . . . . . . . . . . . . . . . . . . .

+For this case, the binder afb-daemon takes care to attribute one single session context to each client instance.
+It allows plugins to store and retrieve data associated to each of its client.

 The plugins of the binder afb-daemon
 ------------------------------------